dcdpr/taxcount/README.md

 ## Special Thanks

-Special thanks to Jay at Blipjoy, who brought a new Rustacean along on a much longer ride than anticipated.
+Special thanks to Jay at BlipJoy, who brought a new Rustacean along on a much longer ride than anticipated.